 On April 15, 2018, LiveWell Foods issued CRC PrivateCo common shares in the capital of LiveWell Foods.
 LiveWell Foods subsequently completed a reverse takeover transaction with Percy Street Capital Corporation, which resulted in CRC PrivateCo owning 5,863,188 common shares in Eureka.
+During the year ended March 31, 2021, Eureka filed a Notice of Intention to Make a Proposal under the Bankruptcy and Insolvency Act (Canada) and was deemed bankrupt.
+The Company does not currently ascribe any value to this investment.

-On April 17, 2018, CRC PrivateCo entered into a convertible debenture with Civilized pursuant to which CRC has subsequently invested \$5,120,000 in Civilized.
+On April 17, 2018, CRC PrivateCo entered into a convertible debenture with Civilized pursuant to which RCC has subsequently invested \$5,120,000 in Civilized.
 The debenture, as amended, bears interest at a rate of 14% per annum and is secured against all of Civilized's assets.
 The debenture matured on May 31, 2020.
+On May 28, 2020, the Company entered into a sales agreement with Civilized and 716608 N.B.
+Inc., as amended on March 26, 2021, whereby the Company agreed to sell the debenture to 716608 N.B.
+Inc. for \$1,000,000 payable on or before March 15, 2022.
+The Company has agreed to forbear from enforcing its rights under the debenture until the earliest of (i) March 1, 2022, (ii) the occurrence of a default under the sales agreement or the amending agreement, and (iii) the occurrence of certain defaults under the debenture.
 Civilized also issued CRC PrivateCo a warrant to purchase \$3,500,000 of Civilized Shares.
+After experiencing significant financial challenges, Civilized recently recapitalized its business.
+As of the date of this AIF, the operating activities of Civilized are limited.

 On April 30, 2018, CRC PrivateCo subscribed for subscription receipts of JWC.
 Each subscription receipt was automatically converted, without the payment of additional consideration, into common shares in the capital of JWC and one-half of one common share purchase warrant of JWC Ltd. JWC Ltd. subsequently completed a reverse takeover transaction with AIM1 Ventures Inc., which was renamed "James E. Wagner Cultivation Corporation", and the common shares of JWC commenced trading on the TSXV under the trading symbol "JWCA" on June 11, 2018.
+During the year ended March 31, 2021, JWC entered into creditor protection proceedings under the CCAA and completed a sales and investor solicitation process, pursuant to which substantially all of JWC's assets were sold to an affiliate of Trichome Financial Corp.
+The Company does not currently ascribe any value to this investment.